vasanthk/css-refresher-notes/README.md

 ```

 box-shadow accepts four parameters: x-offset, y-offset, blur, color of shadow.
+text-shadow has the same set of properties as well.

 It allows you to immediately apply depth to your elements.
+We can apply multiple shadows by using comma as a separator.

 ---